bruce-awareit/EarthQuakeActivities/README.md

 # EarthQuakeActivities
-Draw scatter XY chart of earth quake activities of CWA, Taiwan.
+Draw a scatter XY chart of earth quake activities of CWA, Taiwan.